Do I need Planning Permission for a Mezzanine Floor?

 During the design process, access to the mezzanine needs to be considered, particularly in regard to disabled access.
 Since the Equality Act 2010, organisations are required to promote equality for people with protected characteristics and this includes accessibility to new buildings and installations for disabled people as stated in the regulations.

-Advantage Storage and Handling Solutions LogoHow Advantage can help with your mezzanine regulations
+Advantage Storage and Handling Solutions LogoHow Advantage can help with your safety regulations

-Get in touch today to discuss how a mezzanine floor installation can revolutionise your business’s space today.
+Get in touch today to discuss how a mezzanine floor can revolutionise your business’s space today.

 Customers we work with